 Field-hunting tip

-Look in metamorphic rocks, specifically manganese deposits country — that is the host setting where suzukiite typically forms.
+Look in metamorphic rocks, specifically manganese deposits country, the host setting where suzukiite typically forms.
 If you start seeing quartz, sanidine, barite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.